kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 ## Propagating configuration to the Function runtime

 When a dependent module is discovered or when you override the Serverless CR manually, Serverless Operator reconciles Serverless Controller.
-If the change affects the Function runtime (for example, `otlpEndpoint`), Serverless Controller automatically changes the ENVs in the Pod templates of the Function deployments.
-This restarts the Functions, and new ENV values are consumed.
+If the change affects the Function runtime (for example, `otlpEndpoint`), Serverless Controller automatically changes the environment values in the Pod templates of the Function deployments.
+This restarts the Functions, and new environment values are consumed.